Untoldhacker-Dev/similify.bb/readme.md

 ## Usage

-Require Similify in your JavaScript file and start using its functions:
+Require Similify in your Bot JavaScript code and start using its functions:

 ### Compare Words